biobotus/biobot_web/README.md

 - [JSON Editor] to graphically create biological protocol files following the [Autoprotocol] open standard,
 - [D3], to create graphs to display realtime TAC values.

+The development guide for the web application is a OneNote document located in the 'doc' folder.

 ![BioBot Home Page](/static/img/home_page.png "BioBot Home Page")

 To start, run this command from the `biobot_web` repository on the Jetson TK1: `$ ./start_web.sh`.
 Then, from any browser on the network, navigate to URL `<Jetson TK1's IP address>:5000`.
 Here are the complete usage options: